Alice (1982 film)

 Alice (a.k.a.
-Alicja) is a 1982 musical-fantasy film co-produced by Belgian and Polish film companies.
-The film is a modern telling of Lewis Carroll's 1865 Alice's Adventures in Wonderland story and stars French actress Sophie Barjac in the title role.
+Alicja) is a 1982 musical-fantasy film directed by Jacek Bromski.
+A Belgian and Polish co-production, it is a modern telling of Lewis Carroll's 1865 Alice's Adventures in Wonderland story and stars French actress Sophie Barjac in the title role.
 Jean-Pierre Cassel plays the jogger named Rabbit with whom Alice falls in love; Susannah York, Paul Nicholas, Jack Wild, Tracy Hyde, Peter Straker and Dominic Guard all have supporting roles.

 The film features a musical score by Henri Seroka and lyrics by Gyllianna.
 Barjac's vocals were dubbed by the Scottish singer Lulu.
 The film is relatively obscure despite the participation of well-known talent.

-It was released on VHS in the United States by Karl-Lorimar Home Video.
+Plot

+The screenplay draws its inspiration loosely from Carroll's story, but begins with Alice witnessing a murder.